NorfairKing/cardano-sl/docs/txp.md

 ### Verification

 As stated above, we want to verify block `B` validity against GState `S`.
 To do so, each transaction from block's transaction payload is taken separately (in order of inclusion into block) and considered against `S`.
+If transaction is considered valid, GState is temporarily [updated](#gstate-modification) and the next transaction is verified according to new GState.
+If transaction is considered invalid, all temporary modifications are discarded.
+If all transactions are valid, temporary modifications are committed.

 Let's assume that version comparison as described at the end of previos section (Unknown data handling) is done.
 Let's denote flag `verifyAllIsKnown` and assign it value: